 - An estimated 30,000 injury crashes with reports of drowsy drivers occurred in 2009 (NHTSA)

-- Being awake for 18 hours results in an impairment that’s equal to a blood alcohol concentration of .05.
-At 24 hours, the impairment reaches the .10 blood alcohol concentration level, higher than .08 which is considered legally drunk (NSF)
+- Being awake for 18 hours results in an impairment equal to a blood alcohol concentration of .05.
+At 24 hours, the impairment reaches the .10 blood alcohol concentration level, higher than .08, which is considered legally drunk (NSF)

 - Drowsy drivers are often more stressed, impatient, and tend to drive faster (NSF)